FabioMassaretto/power_strip/README.md

 Hi, and thanks for looking at my project!
 This is an open source project, so feel free to adapt anything you see for your own applications.

+For an explanation of the build, check out my blog post at <a href="http://peacockweb.net/blob/power-strip">www.peacockweb.net/blog/power-strip</a>.

 <img src="http://i.imgur.com/rFQqPcX.png?1"/>